ashwin-sid/gaia_fw1/README.md

 Role Name
 =========

-Using this role you can give clish commands to multiple Checkpoint Gaia firewalls.
+Using this role you can issue clish commands to multiple Checkpoint Gaia firewalls in your estate.

 Requirements
 ------------